4lb3rt0r/4lb3rt0r/README.md

     <td><a href="https://github.com/4lb3rt0r/Dev-Stuff/tree/main/SWI%20Prolog">SWI Prolog scripts</a></td>
     <td>
       <img src="images/SWI PROLOG.png" alt="SWI Prolog logo" width="18" style="max-width:100%;"> SWI Prolog
-    </td><td>Here are contained some activities realized in SWI PROLOG language.
+    </td><td>Here are contained some activities programmed in SWI PROLOG language.
 Most of the scripts were intended to be practice activities for the better understanding of logic and propositional programming.</td>
   </tr>
 </table>